 - a.
 No public comment in Las Vegas. - b.
-Ramos suggested it would be appropriate for new members to introduce themselves. - Dawn Buoncristiani: Former Deputy Attorney General for the Office of the Nevada Attorney General - Eric Spratley: Executive Director for Nevada Sheriffs' and Chiefs' Association - John Riley: Sergeant for the Fallon Police Department - Max Brokaw: Lieutenant for Washoe County Sheriff's Office - Rocky T: Deputy Chief for Sparks Police Department - c.
+Ramos asked if new members would introduce themselves.
+They did: - Dawn Buoncristiani: Former Deputy Attorney General for the Office of the Nevada Attorney General - Eric Spratley: Executive Director for Nevada Sheriffs' and Chiefs' Association - John Riley: Sergeant for the Fallon Police Department - Max Brokaw: Lieutenant for Washoe County Sheriff's Office - Rocky Triplett: Deputy Chief for Sparks Police Department - c.
 Judge Lynch informed the committee about her experience running a court for offenders of domestic violence in the past year.